Skip to main content

 Friendships in the Digital World

-Digital communication strips away the nonverbal cues that help children interpret tone and intent.
+Digital communication strips away all the nonverbal signals that help kids understand tone and meaning.
 A text that reads “ok” might mean “great, sounds good” or “I am annoyed with you,” and a tween will spend thirty minutes trying to decode which.
 Group chats can become arenas for exclusion, where a child discovers they have been removed from a conversation, or that a new group was formed without them.

-Rose and Rudolph's research on sex differences in peer relationships found that girls at this age are particularly susceptible to relational aggression conducted through digital channels, while boys are more likely to experience social hierarchy dynamics through gaming platforms (Rose & Rudolph, 2006, Psychological Bulletin, 132(1), 98–131, DOI: 10.1037/0033-2909.132.1.98).
+Rose and Rudolph's research on differences in how boys and girls handle friendships found that girls at this age are especially vulnerable to social cruelty through texts and group chats, while boys are more likely to deal with status and hierarchy through gaming (Rose & Rudolph, 2006, Psychological Bulletin, 132(1), 98–131, DOI: 10.1037/0033-2909.132.1.98).

 Building digital social intelligence